 Key Takeaways & Best Practices Applied

-Tip: Minimize research actions (none here) to keep it fast.
+Tip: Minimize research actions to keep the workflow fast.

 This agent now runs in minutes and delivers modernized Sitecore AI-focused content with built-in AEO signals, saving hours per page.
 It’s already helping our team at XCentium maintain thought-leadership pages and client sites.